Good Jobs and Schools

 Rent control as a tool, a tenant opportunity to purchase, condo protections, and homes seniors can downsize into without being displaced.

-Reliable, fare-free public transit, and a $3 billion MassReady bond for flood control, parks, clean water, and CSO remediation.
+Reliable, fare-free public transit, and a $3 billion MassReady bond for flood control, parks, clean water, and fixing the combined sewer overflows that dump untreated sewage into our rivers.

 Protect reproductive rights, expand mental health and substance use services, and shield immigrant neighbors from ICE cooperation.